mmaxs/uvcc/doc/src/Introduction.md

 [ ]: # "═ ║ ╒ ╓ ╔ ╕ ╖ ╗ ╘ ╙ ╚ ╛ ╜ ╝ ╞ ╟ ╠ ╡ ╢ ╣ ╤ ╥ ╦ ╧ ╨ ╩ ╪ ╫ ╬"

 The default constructor `uv::buffer::buffer()` creates a _null-initialized_ `uv_buf_t` structure.
-One can fill it to make it pointing to manually allocated memory area in the following ways:
+One can manually fill in a _null-initialized_ `uv_buf_t` structure to make it pointing to manually allocated memory area in the following ways:
 ```
 buffer buf;